Tameness and frames revisited: Introduction

 The second application involves the project of extending a frame to larger \emph{models} using tameness.
 As mentioned above, the first author has shown that this is possible if one assumes tameness for types of length two.
 Analyzing the elongations of frames allows us to give an aesthetic improvement: we remove this strange assumption and replace it with only tameness for types of length one (see Corollary \ref{will-transfer-improved} and the preceding discussions).
 While no example of an AEC that is tame for types of length one and not for length two is known, thinking about this statement led us to the main theorem of this paper.
 Further, we are told that Rami Grossberg conjectured Corollary \ref{will-transfer-improved} already in 2006 (he told it to Adi Jarden and John Baldwin); our result proves Grossberg's original conjecture.

-Since this paper was first submitted, several applications of Corollary \ref{will-transfer-improved} have been found.
-They include a version of Shelah's categoricity conjecture for universal classes \cite{ap-universal-v9}, as well as a downward categoricity transfer for tame AECs \cite{downward-categ-tame-v3}.
+Since this paper was first circulated (June 2014), several applications of Corollary \ref{will-transfer-improved} have been found.
+They include Shelah's eventual categoricity conjecture for universal classes \cite{ap-universal-v10, categ-universal-2-v2-toappear}, as well as a downward categoricity transfer for tame AECs \cite{downward-categ-tame-apal} (the latter actually uses the theory of independent sequences in good frames developped in Section \ref{indep-seq-good}).
+In \cite{counterexample-frame-v2}, the authors show that a natural good frame appearing in the Hart-Shelah example is not weakly successful, and in \cite{quasimin-aec-v3} the second author studies an example of Shelah where a good frame cannot be extended to all types.
+These examples show that this paper \emph{strictly} generalizes Shelah's study of independent sequences in \cite[Section III.5]{shelahaecbook}.

 The paper is structured as follows.
 In Section \ref{prelim}, we review background in the theory of AECs.
 In Section \ref{good-frame}, we give the definition of good frames and prove some easy general facts.
 In Section \ref{indep-seq-good}, we define independent sequences and show how to use them to extend a frame for types of singletons to a frame for longer types.
 We show all properties are preserved in the process, except perhaps symmetry.
 In Section \ref{sym-long-frames}, we give conditions under which symmetry also transfers and show how to use it to define a well-behaved notion of dimension.
 In Section \ref{going-up}, we prove the promised applications to dimension and tameness.